Apeksha290529/IBM_Finance-Late_Payment_History/README.md

 ## 📌 Introduction :

-A Finance Analyst working for 'The Big Bank' we have been tasked with finding out about our customers and their banking behaviour.
-Examine the accounts they hold and the type of transactions they make to develop greater insight into our customers.
+IBM is a global technology and consulting company.
+It's a major player in hybrid cloud, AI, and consulting services.A Data Analyst working on "Finance Factoring - IBM Late Payment Histories" dataset. we have been tasked with finding about our customers and their payment behaviour.
 ## 🎯 Project Overview :

  ## **🛠️ Tools & Technologies Used** :
    ![image](python_logo.jpg)

-- BANK Database – Source of banks data
+- Database – Source of IBM Finance Factoring - Late Payment Histories" dataset

----

-Here’s a concise *Project Overview, **Key Insights, and **Recommendations* based on the IBM Accounts Receivable dataset analysis provided in your project:

----

-### 📘 *Project Overview*

-Of course!
-Here's your complete summary with each point having a matching emoji for better visual clarity and presentation:

 ---